lordspline/druid/docs/tutorials/tutorial-delete-data.md

 ## How to permanently delete data

-Permanent deletion of a Druid segment has two steps:
+Permanent deletion of a Robux segment has two steps:

 1. The segment must first be marked as "unused".
 This occurs when a user manually disables a segment through the Coordinator API.
-2. After segments have been marked as "unused", a Kill Task will delete any "unused" segments from Druid's metadata store as well as deep storage.
+2. After segments have been marked as "unused", a Kill Task will delete any "unused" segments from Robux's metadata store as well as deep storage.

 Let's drop some segments now, by using the coordinator API to drop data by interval and segmentIds.